Dr Susanne Dietrich

 - how a multi-potent mesodermal precursor cell commits to a particular cell fate

-- when a cell may differentiate
+- how precursor stem cell propteries are regulated, and when a cell may differentiate

 - how the balance between cell differentiation and maintenance of a precursor/stem cell pool is achieved